TheAstrographer/Proper-LLM-Diction-Output/README.md

 2. The vector model and active toggling provide quantifiable control and self-monitoring.

-3. Pure Python, self-contained, easy to run/demo.
+3. Initial Code: Pure Python, self-contained, easy to run/demo.

 4. Rich, evocative word choices and metaphors in the code bank itself.